-Liposuction must be performed by a cosmetic surgeon and involves using a cannula, or narrow tube, to vacuum fat from the body.
+Liposuction is performed in our office by Dr. Janowski and involves using a cannula, or narrow tube, to vacuum fat from the body.
 Patients can opt to have lipo alone or along with another cosmetic treatment, such as a nonsurgical facelift, abdominoplasty, or breast reduction surgery.

 Is Liposuction Right for You?